dxlabskku/PoliticalOrientationDiscrimination/README.md

 RQ1: Can the political orientation of a news agency be determined solely based on the content of an article?

-RQ2: Can the news agency be determined solely based on the content of an article?
+RQ2: Can the media outlets be determined solely based on the content of an article?